top of page

 Impersonating an employee, they contact help desks to request MFA resets, password changes, or new device enrollments.

-Once in, they use phishing kits, MFA interception, or session cookie theft to secure persistent access.
+Once inside, they use phishing kits, MFA interception, or session cookie theft to secure persistent access.

-Using built-in tools (e.g., PowerShell, RMM software), they move across networks, escalate privileges, and establish persistence.
+Using built-in tools like PowerShell and RMM software, they move across networks, escalate privileges, and establish persistence.

 Why UNC3944 Matters